-The rigidity of the formwork is reduced by window and door openings, but is increased by the incidence of corner and crosswall details.
+The rigidity of the formwork is reduced by window and door openings but is increased by the incidence of corner and crosswall details.
 Openings are formed during construction of the formwork.
-EPS inserts/closers are inserted prior to the timber formwork being placed around openings between the EPS panels to seal openings, which is then secured in place and braced before pouring concrete.
+EPS inserts/closers are inserted (see Figures 4 and 7) prior to the timber formwork being placed around openings between the EPS panels to seal openings, which is then secured in place and braced before pouring concrete.
 All lintels must be adequately supported until the concrete has attained its minimum working strength.
-On exposed sites or in adverse weather conditions, further support may be necessary.
-Where joists are installed they must be adequately supported by the wall.
-The joists must not penetrate the external face of the formwork system.
-Locate and set items to be case directly into concrete.
-Refer to Section 2.1.9 of this Certificate.
+Where joists are installed, they are fixed directly into the concrete core, as shown in Figure 10.
+Refer to Clause 2.1.8.